bogdanterzea/Taining-Roku/Useful definitions.md

 Otherwise, Wait will return after timeout milliseconds if no messages are received.
 In this case, Wait returns a type "invalid".

+The __<interface>__ element defines a set of fields to be exposed by a component, to allow instances of the component to be manipulated externally to the component.
+_alias_ allows a top-level component field to be declared as an alias of a field in one of the component child nodes.

 __task.control__==